 Utilizing components with forward-thinking engineering provides a level of confidence that allows for more stable design cycles, enabled by the repeated use of reputable components through multiple design iterations.
 This ultimately helps reduce costs and eases manufacturing processes through minimized disruption — in other words, there is no need to “reinvent the wheel” when using reliable components.

 A Need For Growing Support Networks

-To overcome the many challenges they face this year, medical device manufactures and designers must continue to expand their networks of experts and lean more heavily on suppliers who can help them streamline R&D processes, understand and anticipate regulatory changes, and uncover opportunities to compete on innovation – no matter how small.
+To overcome the many challenges they face in the coming years of 2020 and beyond, medical device manufactures and designers must continue to expand their networks of experts and lean more heavily on suppliers who can help them streamline R&D processes, understand and anticipate regulatory changes, and uncover opportunities to compete on innovation – no matter how small.
 By improving collaboration, these companies stand to streamline time to market while enhancing — not sacrificing — performance and quality.